Wet Process of Cement

 7. It may of any length from 30 meters to 200 meters.
 When the slurry is sprayed on the hot surface of the flexible chain loses moisture and becomes flakes.

-8. These flakes (fragments) cut out and fall on the floor.)
-The rotary kiln keeps rotating causes the flakes to move from the upper end towards the lower end of the kiln.
+8. These flakes (fragments) are cut out and fall on the floor.)
+The rotary kiln keeps rotating causing the flakes to move from the upper end toward the lower end of the kiln.